Matthew Boling: Breakthrough

-After winning the 100m and 200m at the USA U20 Championships, Boling turned the double at the 2019 Pan American U20 Athletics Championships in San José, Costa Rica.
-Both times (10.11 and 20.31, respectively) were personal bests, and his 100m time of 10.11 was also a championship record.
+After winning the 100 m and 200 m at the USA U20 Championships, Boling turned the double at the 2019 Pan American U20 Athletics Championships in San José, Costa Rica.
+Both times (10.11 and 20.31, respectively) were personal bests, and his 100 m time of 10.11 was also a championship record.
 He then ran the 4th and 2nd legs for the USA's 4 × 100 m and 4 × 400 m teams, respectively, both setting World U20 records.
 For his performances, Gatorade awarded Boling its National Boys Track & Field Player of the Year honors for 2018–19, and he was named the 2019 High School Boys Athlete Of The Year by Track & Field News.

 Collegiate career

 2020

-Before his first season at Georgia was cut short by the COVID-19 pandemic, Boling attempted the 60m, 200m, Long Jump and the 4 × 400 m indoors.
-At the SEC Indoor Championships, Boling finished second overall in the 200m with 20.71 seconds, losing to Terrance Laird of LSU from the first section.
+Before his first season at Georgia was cut short by the COVID-19 pandemic, Boling attempted the 60 m, 200 m, Long Jump and the 4 × 400 m indoors.
+At the SEC Indoor Championships, Boling finished second overall in the 200 m with 20.71 seconds, losing to Terrance Laird of LSU from the first section.

 2021

-Returning to track, Boling again tried each event and chose to focus on the 200m for the indoor season.
+Returning to track, Boling again tried each event and chose to focus on the 200 m for the indoor season.
 At the SEC Championships, he was disqualified in the final for stepping out of his lane on the final turn, and Laird took the title.
-However, because he ranked high enough by running 20.37 in his preliminary, he qualified for his first NCAA Indoor Championships, where he corrected his mistake and won the national title.
-He clocked a 20.19, the joint-sixth fastest time in history.
+However, because he ranked high enough by running 20.37 in his preliminary, he qualified for his first NCAA Indoor Championships, where he would win the 200 m indoor NCAA national title.
+Boling clocked a 20.19, the joint-sixth fastest time in history.

-Laird and Boling's rivalry was set to grow in the outdoor season with the addition of the 100m and 4 × 100 m.
-At the SEC Outdoor Championships, Laird won the 100m/200m double, while Boling finished 2nd and 3rd, respectively.
-His time of 20.06 seconds was a personal best in the 200m.
+Laird and Boling's rivalry was set to grow in the outdoor season with the addition of the 100 m and 4 × 100 m.
+At the SEC Outdoor Championships, Laird won the 100 m/200 m double, while Boling finished 2nd and 3rd, respectively.
+His time of 20.06 seconds was a personal best in the 200 m.
 Boling ran the anchor for Georgia's 4 × 100 m, with a slight lead but was caught by Laird and finished 2nd.
-At the NCAA Outdoor Championships at Hayward Field in Eugene, Oregon, Boling finished 6th and 5th in the 100m and 200m, respectively.
+At the NCAA Outdoor Championships at Hayward Field in Eugene, Oregon, Boling finished 6th and 5th in the 100 m and 200 m, respectively.
 Boling was considered a Freshman in 2021 by many, due to COVID-19 causing a short season his Freshman year.

-Boling stayed in Eugene for the US Olympic Trials, where he finished 14th overall in the 100m semis and 9th overall in the 200m semis, bringing his first complete College season and first Olympic tryout to an end.
+Boling stayed in Eugene for the US Olympic Trials, where he finished 14th overall in the 100 m semis and 9th overall in the 200 m semis, bringing his first complete College season and first Olympic tryout to an end.